-Watch Trans Comedian Patti Harrison Obliterate Trump's Military Ban On 'The Tonight Show'
+Watch Trans Comedian Patti Harrison Roast Trump's Military Ban With These Biting One-Liners

 News has been decidedly grim on Wednesday following a multi-tweet announcement from President Donald Trump that transgender individuals will no longer be allowed to serve openly in the military.
 Luckily though, Americans had something to smile about later on Wednesday night when Tonight Show correspondent, transgender woman, and comedian Patti Harrison roasted Trump and his ban in a short but hilarious segment.

 First, she started with a comfy jab at his ego:

 As a trans person, it's hard to articulate exactly how I feel, but I guess if I had to describe it, I'd say, ‘Donald, you're so stupid.
 You are so stupid.
 You're lucky you're so hot.

 She also covered how unsurprising it was to see a bigoted, anti-trans move come from his administration:

 When I saw the headline this morning at first I just read, ‘Donald Trump Bans Transgender people.’
 And I was like, ‘yep, sounds like him.'
 But then I realized it was just in the military and I was shocked — because I assumed he already did that.

 From there, Harrison said that while she doesn't have any personal interest in serving in the military, it should obviously still be a right for trans people: